Lukaria/DX11-Figure-Generation/README.md

         array[i] = { X, Y, Z };
     }
 ```
-*Length* variable equals to height of pyramid (painted in blue on a very first image);
+*Length* variable equals to height of pyramid (painted in blue on a 3rd first image);

 *Height* - equals to height between two pyramids;